Sakinoanime/Heavenhell/README.md

 ## 🕹️ Overview
 You are the newest (and probably last) **Afterlife Clerk** hired by the Department of Eternal Sorting™.
 Your job?
-Simple!
+It's simple!
-Read what the souls say, check today’s newspaper, and decide whether they deserve to spend eternity in **Heaven**... or take a quick elevator ride down to **Hall** (our slightly off-brand version of Hell — cheaper rent, worse Wi-Fi).
+Read what the souls say, check today’s newspaper, and decide whether they deserve to spend eternity in **Heaven**... or take a quick elevator ride down to **Hell** (our slightly off-brand version of Hell — cheaper rent, worse Wi-Fi).

 What could possibly go wrong?
 ...other than eternal damnation for administrative error, of course.